james-card/NanoOs/README.md

 ## Goals

 This work started out as an experiment to see if I could implement an operating system similar to an early version of UNIX in a similar environment.
-Early versions of UNIX ran on a PDP-11 with 16 kilowords of memory (where each word was 16-bits) and an approximately 1 MHz processor.
+The first version of UNIX ran on a PDP-7 with 8 kilowords of memory (where each word was 18-bits) and an approximately 571 kHz processor.
 Arduinos are the closest modern devices to that kind of environment, so that's where I started.
 This code was written for an Arduino Nano Every, which has a 20 MHz processor and 6 KB of RAM.
 Quite a bit faster, but much less RAM.
 Definitely a challenging environment.

 My first priority was getting a system that would support multiple concurrent processes.
 Supporting multiple concurrent users was a non-starter without that ability.
 Fortunately, I have a Coroutines library that works in this kind of environment, and I applied it here.